 The latest statistical information we have for England is for 2015-16.
 Employment rates have been dropping year on year for adults with a learning disability [Indicator 1E] and for people in contact with secondary mental health services [Indicator 1F].

-In 2011-12, 7.1 per cent of adults with learning disabilities aged 18-64 and known to Councils with Adult Social Services Responsibilities (CASSRs) were in paid employment.
-It was higher amongst males (7.9%) than females (6.1%).
+In 2015-16, 5.8% of adults with learning disabilities aged 18-64 and known to Councils with Adult Social Services Responsibilities (CASSRs) were in paid employment [Indicator 1E].

 Over 65% of people with learning disabilities or severe mental health conditions want to work.

 2010-11 was the last year of the NIS indicators and the Social Care and Mental Health indicators were replaced by the Adult Social Care Outcomes Framework for 2011-12 onwards.
-NI146 and NI150 appear in the new framework, although there are some small changes to the definitions.
+NI146 and NI150 appear in the new framework as Indicators 1E and 1F, although there are some changes to the definitions.